|Back to Main Print This Page Email to a Friend|

 Some syndromes that include dextrocardia may run in families.
 If you have a family history of heterotaxy, talk to your health care provider before becoming pregnant.

-While there are no known ways to prevent dextrocardia, avoiding the use of illegal drugs (especially cocaine) before and during pregnancy may lower the risk of this problem.
+There are no known ways to prevent dextrocardia.
+However, avoiding the use of illegal drugs (especially cocaine) before and during pregnancy may lower the risk of this problem.